 We’ve devised a list of informative and essential questions, as well as other onboarding tips that will make the hiring process as smooth as possible.

-What is a reference check?
+What is a reference check and why are they important?

 7 essential reference check questions